openlibraryenvironment/gokb/DOCKER.md

 This document details one approach to running GOKb in a docker environment.

-It is focussed on the PostgreSQL oriented deployment, and is docker-centric in it's approach.
+It is focused on the PostgreSQL oriented deployment, and is docker-centric in it's approach.

 # PostgreSQL Instance

-The standard docker postgres instance is sufficent for a starter installation.
+The standard docker postgres instance is sufficient for a starter installation.
 The following command will download the postgres image and then start the image.
 The container will auto start with docker (So always be available), will be named pghost, sets the default postgres password and exposes the postgres http port.
 The image runs as a daemon (-d).
 Note also, that the GOKb default datasource config looks for a postgres host called pghost.
 The instance is so named so these things align.
 If you choose a different name for your postgres host, or have postgres running on another host and don't wish to use this mechanism, you will need to us --add-host to add the pghost hostname to your gokb container.

     docker run --restart=always --name pghost -e POSTGRES_PASSWORD=ChangeMe -p 5432:5432 -d postgres